Mahmoudhamzat/Churn-Prediction-Using-Artificial-Neural-Network-ANN-/README.md

 1. Clone the repository:
     ```bash
     git clone <repository-link>
-    ```

-2. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Run the Jupyter notebook or Python script to train and evaluate the model.
+2. Run the Jupyter notebook or Python script to train and evaluate the model.

 ## Dataset